thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching.md

 **Business Impact** is anything that:

-- Creates money, this is your turnover.
+- Creates money this is your turnover.
-- Saves money, this your cost reductions.
+- Saves money this your cost reductions.
-- And protects money, this is being ahead of your competition.
+- And protects money this is being ahead of your competition.

 We want to reduce the lead time because we want to accelerate feedback.
 We want to know as fast as possible if the thing we just implemented and deployed into